-How to learn finance for non-finance managers
+How to learn finance: A guide for non-finance managers

 “To reach top management levels in large companies, some background in finance is vital,” explains SCU Online finance lecturer Jennifer Harrison.
 “CEOs need to understand the language of finance so they can communicate effectively with the board of directors, shareholders and analysts.”

 Not only that, but managers at all levels need to know the drivers of firm value, Harrison says, so they can create and manage real, sustainable value for the business, rather than pursue growth at any cost.
 And it’s as important in small and medium businesses as it is in large.

 “Obviously, knowing how to better make investment and financing decisions can only help those owning and managing small businesses,” Harrison says.

 Having an in-depth understanding of business finance raises the bar and places you in a powerful leadership position.

 These days we hear a great deal about the essential nature of soft skills for leaders in order to motivate, connect on an emotional level, get along with all types of stakeholders and inspire confidence in specific strategies in order to hit pre-defined goals.
 But hard skills are just as important for successful business management.
 This includes technical abilities in the particular area of the organisation itself and, more importantly, financial acumen.

 It is vital to get a rapid understanding and command of a situation where finances can fluctuate dramatically.
 With a rapidly changing global pandemic influencing the economy, a firm understanding of finance by non-finance managers is essential.

 For those working their way up through an organisation via other departments, financial knowledge can be difficult to come by outside of simple processes such as reading a budget and handling invoices.

 Finance is explored from numerous angles in the SCU Online MBA program, in order to give graduates a full and rounded knowledge of the vital area of business management.